A theoretical analysis of Guyon's toy volatility model: Introduction

-where $W$ is a standard Brownian motion, $Y$ an adapted process and $l(\cdot)$ the leverage function ensuring (similar to local volatility models) that European options are fully recovered.
-Inspired by Hobson and Rogers~\cite{HR98}, Guyon~\cite{G17} suggested to choose~$Y$ as an exponentially weighted moving average of the stock price.
-Not only does this model calibrate perfectly to the observed smile, but the diffusion map~$\sigma(\cdot)$ can be chosen in such a way that joint calibration with VIX data becomes feasible, a notoriously hard task so far.
-We take up on this challenge set by Guyon, and analyse theoretical and empirical properties of this class of models.
-In particular, we provide a full characterisation of the behaviour of the process at its boundaries and derive precise small-time large deviations asymptotics.
-Only scarce related results for systems with memory are available in the literature, for example by Azencott, Geiger and Ott~\cite{AGO17} for systems with finite discrete-time delay or Ma, Ren, Touzi and Zhang~\cite{MRTZ16} for non-Markovian stochastic differential equations with random coefficients.
+where~$W$ is a standard Brownian motion, $Y$ an adapted process and~$l(\cdot)$ a leverage function ensuring that European options are fully recovered.
+Inspired by Hobson and Rogers~\cite{HR98}, Guyon~\cite{G17} suggested to choose~$Y$ as an exponentially weighted moving average of~$S$.
+Not only does this model calibrate perfectly to the observed smile, but the diffusion map~$\sigma(\cdot)$ can be chosen in such a way that joint calibration with VIX data becomes feasible, a notoriously difficult task.

-The structure of the paper is as follows.
-In Section~\ref{sec:SetUp}, we set the notations and present the model.
-Section~\ref{sec:Results} gathers the main theoretical results, proving existence and uniqueness of a strong solution (Section~\ref{sec:Boundary}), deriving the stationary distribution (Section~\ref{sec:PDE}) and presenting pathwise large deviations estimates in Section~\ref{sec:LDP}, from which implied volatility asymptotics follow readily.
-Finally, in Section~\ref{sec:Numerics} we construct a numerical scheme to estimate the coefficients of the system for a joint calibration to S\&P 500 and VIX market data.
+Motivated by his empirical results, we investigate the theoretical properties of this model.
+We provide a full characterisation of the behaviour of the volatility process at its boundaries, together with its ergodic behaviour, and derive closed-form asymptotics for the corresponding option prices in small time.
+In Section~\ref{sec:SetUp}, we set the notations and present Guyon's model.
+Section~\ref{sec:Results} gathers the main theoretical results, proving existence and uniqueness of a strong solution (Section~\ref{sec:Boundary}), deriving the stationary distribution (Section~\ref{sec:Stationary}), which we use to obtain an expansion of the option price in Section~\ref{sec:PDE}.
+We finally provide small-time option price and implied volatility asymptotics for this model in Section~\ref{sec:LDP}.
+We gather all (lengthy) proofs in the appendix.

+This project arises as an empirical analysis carried out by Guyon~\cite{G17} (see also~\cite{Guyon14}) to describe the relationship between the VIX index and the VVIX, a volatility of volatility index.
+Figure~\ref{pic:VIX_VVIX} below shows a scatter plot of one versus the other over a five-year period.
+The approximate linear relationship highlighted by the least-square regression fit was first noted by Guyon~\cite{G17}, and we follow his recommendations here.